hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * Avoid having the dimensions of the hidden layers < N, N is the number of classes.
 * If the training dataset is small, use a smaller NN (1 or 2 hidden layers + 1 last layer), and use cross validation to find the optimal epoch number
 * [Regularization][9]
-  * Training data only
+  * Training data only, no need to be used in the last layer
-  * By adding the weight regularization, it's trying to reduce the model complexity
+  * It helps reduce overfirtting and makes NN more robust to unseen data input
+  * In Keras, bias, weights and activation functions can be regularized in each layer
+  * L1 and L2
     * L1 regularization, where the cost added is proportional to the absolute value of the weights coefficients
     * L2 regularization, where the cost added is proportional to the square of the value of the weights coefficients
+    * Therefore, both L1 and L2 favor smaller param values.
+However, NN with small params are more insensitive to the noise in the input datasof
   * [Dropout][10]
-  * Can be applied to both training and testing data, but in practice, often applied to training data only
-  * The core idea is that introducing noise in the output values of a layer can break up coincident patterns that are not significant
-  * It's one of the most effective and most commonly used method
+    * It's one of the most effective and most commonly used regularization method
     * It randomly drops (i.e. setting to zero) a number of output features of a layer during training
     * Dropout rate is often set between 0.2 and 0.5
     * How to use dropout for recurrent NN
       * If we don't use dropout properly in recurrent NN, it will limit the learning instead of doing regularization
       * The same dropout mask (the same pattern of dropped units) should be applied at every timestep, instead of a dropout mask that would vary randomly from timestep to timestep.
-Because the same dropout mask at every timestep allows the network to properly propagate its learning error through time; a temporally random dropout mask would instead disrupt this error signal and be harmful to the learning process.
+Because the same dropout mask at every timestep allows the network to properly propagate its learning error through time; a varying random dropout mask would instead disrupt this error signal and be harmful to the learning process.
       * In order to regularize the representations formed by the recurrent gates of layers such as GRU and LSTM, a temporally constant dropout mask should be applied to the inner recurrent activations of the layer
       * In keras, it has `dropout` and `recurrent_dropout` in recurrent layer as the solution
         * `dropout` specifies the dropout rate for input units of the layer
         * `recurrent_dropout` specifies the dropout rate of the recurrent units
 * [Data Augmentation][18]
   * Training data only
   * "Data augmentation takes the approach of generating more training data from existing training samples, by "augmenting" the samples via a number of random transformations that yield believable-looking image"